Collisions of Awesomeness

 My career has been in higher education, with an emphasis in student development, agriculture and employer partnerships.

 I’m excited to learn and laugh with you, whether that be virtual or in-person!

 Making friends was easier when we were kids.
 You could literally just bump into someone and ask them if they want to play.
 Too bad this doesn’t work as we grow up.
 Or, does it?
 No, I’m not suggesting you walk around literally bumping into others, but are there opportunities for collisions of awesomeness in your life?
 I think so and I consider myself a bit of Collision Specialist after years of “fiery crashes”.
 Through a little bit of learning, and a whole lot of laughter, we will discover ways to create collisions of awesomeness on your road of life.

 It turns out that everything Mom said was true, thank you notes truly are important.
 Saying thank you is a great way to build a current relationship and maybe even create a new one.
 Let’s create opportunities to have an attitude of gratitude.

 Joy!
 Are you there?

 2020 was . . . well . . .
 2020.
-But amongst all of the baking, loss, sweat pants, isolation, and uncertainty, there were people who always seemed to be happy.
+2021?
+A bit better, but bring on 2022!
+Amongst all of the baking, loss, sweat pants, isolation, and uncertainty, there were people who always seemed to be happy.
 Smiling even in a pandemic?!?
 Lets discuss these “Joy Finders” and identify tips we want to use going forward.
-Air-fryer recipes may also be shared.

 Hello!
 My Name is . . .